 Let’s take a closer look at the fruit’s pros and cons.

 Reportedly, eating a banana might be particularly beneficial for diabetics.
-Results from a 2015 study claim that starch (that’s found in the unripened banana) could improve the sugar levels in the blood as well as the body’s response to insulin.
+Results from Healthline claim that starch (that’s found in the unripened banana) could improve the sugar levels in the blood as well as the body’s response to insulin.

-In addition, the vitamin B-6 in the banana could aid in decreasing stress and control the proper function of the metabolism.
-Generally, both of these processes have a vital part of managing diabetes.
+In addition, vitamin B-6 in the banana could aid in decreasing stress and control the proper function of the metabolism.
+Generally, both of these processes have a vital part in managing diabetes.

 Moreover, the relatively high contents of fiber in the banana can aid maintain proper digestion.
-Potassium, on the other hand, controls the blood pressure and bestows to the cardiovascular system overall wellbeing.
+Potassium, on the other hand, controls blood pressure and bestows to the cardiovascular system overall well-being.

 Even diabetics are to eat at least 2 servings of fruit per day.
 So, as long as we keep track of the carbohydrate content we ingest, we can combine them with any meal.